 More and more people are asking the question – “how do I tell parents that we don’t want their children at our wedding?”.
 Adults only weddings are not uncommon affairs, but there does seem to be a certain amount of guilt about explicitly not inviting your close friend’s kids.
-Adults only weddings are becoming more common, and so the issue of how to “deal” with the children of your guests is coming up more and more often
+So the issue of how to “deal” with the children of your guests is coming up more and more often.

 “…But children are meant to be at weddings!”

 For some, weddings are inextricably linked with children.
-Most of the romantic and idealistic wedding scenes we see in movies involve cute and huggable children.
+Most wedding scenes we see in movies involve cute and huggable children running round.
 But reality can differ.
 Check me out as a little four year old flower girl.
 I decided at my cousins wedding that I didn’t like beards… and the photographer had one.
 Hence a grumpy face, tears and a sullen attitude most the day!

 When children get bored, they usher in trouble.
-They can roam around, cry and grizzle, fight with other kids or ruin things.
+They roam around, fidget, cry and grizzle.
 They aren’t out to ruin your day – that’s just what kids do.
 Bored children can be nightmares for adults, especially to their parents and the couple getting married.
 Just the thought of crying children, children messing up with her gown and that of the bridemaids can give you the cold sweats.
 Another sad fact is that some parents are not very sensitive to the impact of their children’s behaviour on others.
+Other parents will not be able to relax, because they’d be policing their children all day.

 The reality is that more and more brides, and grooms as well, do not like the idea that children will be coming to their weddings.
 And that’s okay.
 Here at Southern Bride we are all about being practical, dispensing of traditions that don’t work for you, and retaining the ones that do work.
 If you don’t want children at your wedding – you don’t have to.
 Consider your feelings on the matter validated!
 (And this is coming from a parent as well).